yazanammar/SyncEveryThing/README.md

 // In your own project's code:
 // Note: You would need to include the necessary headers like <filesystem>, <vector>, etc.

-// Forward declare the function you want to use from SyncEveryThing.cpp void syncDir(const std::filesystem::path& src, const std::filesystem::path& dst, const std::vector<std::filesystem::path>& ignorePaths,
+// Forward declare the function you want to use from sync.cpp void syncDir(const std::filesystem::path& src, const std::filesystem::path& dst, const std::vector<std::filesystem::path>& ignorePaths,
              bool dryRun, bool verbose, bool mirror, bool enableColors);